Last reviewed June 16, 2026

 Pros:

-• 142 dB at 3 ft is the highest output among single-trumpet kits, and within 5–7 dB of the flagship multi-trumpet kits at 1/3 the price.
+• 142 dB at 3 ft is the highest output among single-trumpet kits, and within 5–7 dB of the flagship multi-trumpet kits from a single bell.

 • Compact 1.5-gallon tank fits passenger cars where 5-gallon kits won’t — the Outlaw goes on a Mustang, Civic, Miata, or Mini Cooper trunk floor cleanly.